yotan-dev/mad-island-mods/README.md

 You need to install x64 version of BepInEx v5 (latest stable v5 available).

-After you have it installed, download the mods that you need (and requirements, if applicable) and extract the files into `Mad Island Folder/BepInEx/plugins`.
+After you have it installed, download the mods that you need (and requirements, if applicable) from [Releases](https://github.com/yotan-dev/mad-island-mods/releases) and extract the files into `Mad Island Folder/BepInEx/plugins`.

 If the mod contains a single dll, the dll must be laying in the `plugins` folder (in other words, `Mad Island Folder/BepInEx/plugins/modname.dll` should exist).